 By using public keys, employees and pensioners can receive payments without revealing unnecessary information to the paying party.
-Once regulatory agencies and businesses authenticate a particular blockchain user for payment, the individual can receive payments without the risk of revealing their financial information, such as bank details, salary history, social security number, to unauthorised parties.
+Once regulatory agencies and businesses authenticate a particular blockchain user for payment, the individual can receive payments without the risk of revealing their bank details, salary history, social security or national insurance number, to unauthorised parties.

 The peer-to-peer (P2P) nature of the blockchain allows employers to pay employees (or pension funds to pay retirees) without involving third parties.
 This results in eliminated or minimised fees.

 For large organisations with thousands of employees, scalability can be an issue when deploying blockchain.
 Considering that a platform like Bitcoin can execute only 7 transactions per second and Ethereum can execute only 15, this can make this type of blockchain unsuitable for businesses that perform thousands of transactions at once.

 L3COS, with its ability to execute over 50 000 transactions per second, gives organisations absolute scalability for their payment transactions.

 Another vital part of making mass payments on a blockchain is the use of smart contracts.
 Put simply, smart contracts are computer programs created to automatically execute the terms of a contract.

 When a party creates a smart contract, there are set conditions that the other parties must meet before the reward is activated.
 For mass payments, the employer will create smart contracts based on conditions that employees must meet to qualify for the salary.

 This could be simple or complicated depending on the organisation and their modus operandi.
 For instance, smart contracts can automatically send an agreed-upon amount to an employee’s pension account or other pension plan.